Morning Buzz with Heather Holcombe

-NAVAL AIR STATION SIGONELLA, Italy (Feb.
-24, 2025) An interview with Heather Holcombe, a recreation specialist with Morale, Welfare and Recreation (MWR) Sigonella, to discuss upcoming fitness and sporting events at Naval Air Stations Sigonella.
+NAVAL AIR STATION SIGONELLA, Italy (Mar.
+3, 2025) An interview with Heather Holcombe, a recreation specialist with Morale, Welfare and Recreation (MWR) Sigonella, to discuss upcoming fitness and sporting events at Naval Air Stations Sigonella.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist Seaman Anthony Garro)
+(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise A. Johnson)

 |Date Taken: